-Includes Florida corporation, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Get Florida corporation, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

-Your name must include “Corporation,” “Incorporated,” “Company,” or an abbreviation for one of these words.
+Your name can’t be the same or too similar to any other businesses on record in the state.
+The name must also include “Corporation,” “Incorporated,” “Company,” or an abbreviation for one of these words.
 (Professional associations have different naming requirements and must include “Chartered,” “P.A.,“ or “Professional Association.”)
-Tip: Most businesses keep it short and sweet with “Corp” or “Inc.”
+Tip: Many corporations opt to keep it simple with “Corp” or “Inc.”

 This is the main business office of your corporation and where you’ll receive mail (besides legal notifications).
 It must be a street address, so no PO boxes.
-Want to keep things simple with one address?
+Tip: Prefer not to put your personal home or office address on this public document?
 When you hire Northwest as your registered agent, you can use our Florida address as your principal address.

-It sounds existential, but your “purpose” here is really just the business activities your corporation plans to engage in.
-This section is optional for most corporations.
-However, professional corporations (businesses providing state-licensed services, like doctors and lawyers) need to list a single specific service, such as “practicing medicine.”
+Your “purpose” here is really just the business activities your corporation plans to engage in.
+This section is optional for most corporations, but professional corporations – businesses providing state-licensed services like doctors and lawyers – need to list a single specific service, such as “practicing medicine.”
 Tip: Most corporations are not professional corporations and are free to skip this section.

 List the number of shares you want to create.
 You have to list at least one.
 Some or all of these shares can be distributed later on at your organizational meeting.